llama.cpp Performance

 Most tests use the default llama-bench numbers (pp512/tg128) and these are good for broad comparisons, however as you can see [even from 1-4096 sweeps](https://github.com/lhl/strix-halo-testing/tree/main/llm-bench/llama-2-7b.Q4_0), different backends and settings have different performance characteristics as context extends.

 For example, running tests on the AMDVLK vs RADV Vulkan backends, while RADV is about 4% on `tg128`, it's 16% slower for `pp512`.
-One some models the `pp512` performance gap is even bigger.
-This test takes ~5s to run and of course you might decide that AMDVLK is the better choice:
+One some models the `pp512` performance gap is even bigger if you're [looking purely at pp512/tg128 numbers](https://kyuz0.github.io/amd-strix-halo-toolboxes/).
+This test takes ~5s to run and varies wildly for different model.
+For example, for Qwen 3 30B-A3B UD-Q4_K_XL RADV is actually a bit *faster* than AMDVLK:

 ```